KonstantinGolovahin/Console-Finances/README.md

 ## Usage

 Used mostly for demonsration purposes.
-There are no actual web applications to demonstrate as i am just a beginner, therefore at the moment there are links to deployed challenges and pre-work (my first application).
-This page contains a couple of placeholders purely for better matching a proposed structure.
+It allows to perform a couple of actions like summing vlaues and looping through an array using Javascript.

 ## Credits: